 |Scope3||Aim to help reduce CO2 emissions per tire by 20% (vs. FY2019) by 2030.|

 Reduction of Energy Consumption

 We are moving forward with efforts to reduce energy consumption through the effective use of energy required for business activities both in and outside the organization in order to contribute to the alleviation of climate change.
 Efforts are also being made to develop new products and technologies that contribute to climate change alleviation and adaption.

-For example, we are working to develop fuel efficient tires.
 According to the Japan Automobile Tyre Manufacturers Association’s Tyre LCCO2 Calculation Guidelines Ver.
-2.0, it is calculated that compared to General Purpose Tires, Fuel Efficient Tires can reduce fuel consumption resulting from tires by 18.8 L/tire for PCR (Passenger Car Radial) and 50 L/tire for TBR (Truck and Bus Radial) per tire life.
+3.0, it is calculated that compared to General Purpose Tires, Fuel Efficient Tires can reduce fuel consumption resulting from tires by 33.6 L/tire for PCR (Passenger Car Radial) and 294.0 L/tire for TBR (Truck and Bus Radial) per tire life.

 Energy consumption outside of the organization (in Logistics)

 |Raw material/product transportation energy consumption in Japan (1000GJ)||143.7||127.8||109.6|